tj/mmake/Readme.md

 ## Features

-- Remote includes
-- Target help output

 ### Help output

-Make's primary function is not to serve as a "task runner", however it's often used for that scenario due to its ubiquitous nature.
+Make's primary function is not to serve as a "task runner", however it's often used for that scenario due to its ubiquitous nature, and if you're already using it, why not!
+Make is however lacking a built-in mechanism for displaying help information.

-Since it was not designed for this, its support for outputting target (or "task") help documentation" does not really exist.

-Suppose you have the following makefile, standard Make has no notion comments tied to a given target, but wrapping make can provide this.
+Here's an example Makefile:

 ```Makefile
 # Start the dev server.